 Arranging by categories

 Naming your files is one thing, but how do you arrange them so you know where to find all the photos from your Rome holiday in June 2012?
-Think of your storage device(s) like a book store and your images as books.
+Think of your image storage option of choice like a book store and your images as books.
 Survey what you have and break everything down into broad categories that allow you to separate your one large pile into several smaller piles.
 Landscapes, for instance.
 Portraits.
 Holidays.
 Or you could create categories by year, or month – or if it’s strictly family snaps you’re archiving, then by each person’s name.

 Once you have your broad categories established, think about what sub-categories you can create within each of them to help organise your photos even more clearly.
 For example, in your Landscapes folder you might want sub-folders for Europe and America, or Beaches and Mountains.